 - Debit or credit card identity theft

 How much does family identity theft protection cost?

 The best "bang for your buck" plan that offers your family the most protection is Aura's Family Plan.

-This option is $37/month, billed annually, or $50/mo billed monthly.
-You can try Aura for 14-days free before committing to an annual plan.
+This option is normally $37/month, billed annually, or $50/mo billed monthly — but you can get it for $20/month using this link.
+All Aura annual plans come with a 60-day money-back guarantee, and you can try Aura for 14-days free before committing to an annual plan.

 Aura’s Family plan provides coverage for up to five members of your family (kids or adults) which includes premium identity theft protection, credit monitoring, online security and privacy tools (like VPN, antivirus, and safe browsing) and $1 million in identity theft insurance for every adult member in your plan.
 Find a detailed breakdown here →